a-lukasiewicz/mohi.to/README.md

 # Live Preview

-App is hosted by Vercel and it's available here: [pexels.com](https://www.pexels.com/api/)
+App is hosted by Vercel and it's available here: [mohi.to - Live preview](https://mohi-to.vercel.app/)

 # How to start using app locally?